chrisekelley/Android-Coconut-MobileFuton/README.md

 My app is targeting Android 2.1-update 1 (API level 7) which is used on the Samsung Galaxy Tab and the Nexus One.
 This version has a limit of 1MB for files in the assets directory.
-The workaround is to rename any files over 1 MB with an extention that is one of the formats that is not uncompressed by default Android.
+The workaround is to rename any files over 1 MB with an extension that is one of the formats that is not uncompressed by default Android.
 See [Dealing with Asset Compression in Android Apps](http://ponystyle.com/blog/2010/03/26/dealing-with-asset-compression-in-android-apps/) for more info.
 Note - this is no longer an issue w/ Android 2.3.